deadlydog/AzureDevOps.WindowsScheduledTasks/src/MarketplaceDocs/Overview.md

 # Windows Scheduled Tasks

-This Azure DevOps (i.e. TFS) extension provides Build and Release tasks that allow Windows Scheduled Tasks to easily be installed and uninstalled on the local or remote computer(s).
+This Azure DevOps (i.e. TFS) extension provides Build and Release tasks that allow Windows Scheduled Tasks to easily be installed, uninstalled, enabled, and disabled on the local or remote computer(s).

 ## Features

 * Install a Windows Scheduled Task by specifying properties inline or from an XML file.
 * Replace an existing Windows Scheduled Task by overwriting it.
-* Uninstall a Windows Scheduled Task.
+* Enable, Disable, and Uninstall a Windows Scheduled Task.
-  * Supports wildcards for removing many Schedules Tasks easily, or when you only know part of the Scheduled Task's name.
+  * Supports wildcards for modifying many Schedules Tasks easily, or when you only know part of the Scheduled Task's name.
 * Multiple computers can be specified to easily run the task against all of them.
 * Supports connecting to remote computers via WinRM and optionally using [CredSSP][CredSspDocumentationUrl].